Nusiq/modular-mc-docs/docs/concepts/auto-mapping-configuration.md

 (auto-mapping-configuration)=
 # Auto-Mapping Configuration

-Auto-mapping behavior is controlled by the `auto-map.ts` file, which defines how file extensions are mapped to output directories.
+{ref}`Auto-mapping<auto-mapping>` behavior is controlled by the `auto-map.ts` file, which defines how file extensions are mapped to output directories.
 You can customize this mapping to fit your project's specific needs.

 ## Default Auto-Map Configuration